qiise/Autonomous-Intelligence/README.md

 ## Get Involved
 Join the initiative by contributing to the open-source repository, building specialized agents, or collaborating on research and development.
 Showcase your work during the **AI Day** event!

+Note: to run code correctly you'll need to replace the openAI api key